timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Consulting responses are generally more data-driven and focused on higher-level business strategy (e.g. mergers and acquistions, making a decision on what to invest in).

-PM case interviews might also be data-driven, but your answer will likely focus more on a specific product/feature set and considerations to the product team and the users.
+PM case interviews might also be data-driven, but your answer will likely focus more on a specific product/feature set and you'll emphasize how your recommendation might affect the product team and the users.

 # Gathering information and making assumptions